Local insertion: Set-top boxes

-In place of the IntelliSTAR, a hyperlocal form of insertion is now done on DirecTV (and possibly other DBS services), whereby the first half of the local forecast is generated by the set-top box.
+In place of the IntelliSTAR, a hyperlocal form of insertion is now done on DirecTV and Dish, whereby the first half of the local forecast is generated at the set-top box level.
 A "cutout" at the upper right corner of the picture allows the sponsor's advertising logo to be shown live from the main video feed, while a datacast on the satellite (like that which provides the electronic program guide) sends simple forecast and conditions data for the entire country every couple of minutes.
-Graphics are stored on the receiver, and displayed according to the forecast, which is selected by ZIP code or city according to user settings.
+Graphics are stored on the receiver, and then funneled by ZIP code to display the proper local forecast to the end user.

-Additionally, starting in 2011, DirecTV users with digital video recorders will have commercials downloaded to their boxes, which will play according to their demographic information, likely commanding higher revenue from advertisers.
-This may eventually lead to or merge with interactive television, which may find more success on cable and telco television because of the lack of a return channel on satellite and broadcast.
-Internet-connected TVs may erode this barrier as well, however, with only their embedded flash memory chip necessary to hold short video clips.

-The ATSC 3.0 standard, the newest standard planned for over-the-air television, has an emphasis on targeted news, weather or information to a ZIP code, along with advertising and overall improved tracking of viewers; the standard will likely require current sets to utilize a set-top box to receive ATSC 3.0 signals before the technology becomes commoditized into future sets.
+The ATSC 3.0 over-the-air standard in the United States will have emphasis on targeted news, weather or information by ZIP code or IP geolocation, along with advertising and overall improved viewer tracking and using the station's spectrum to datacast direct to the viewer.